-Environmental Assessment - Mammal Damage Management in Illinois: WS-Illinois developed an EA that analyzed the environmental effects of WS' involvement in MDM in Illinois (USDA 2009) and a Supplement in 2012 (USDA 2012).
-That EA identified the issues associated with managing mammal damage in Illinois and analyzed alternative approaches to meet the specific need identified in the EA while addressing the identified issues.
+Environmental Assessment - Reducing Mammal Damage in Missouri: WS-Missouri developed an EA that analyzed the environmental effects of WS' involvement in MDM in Missouri (USDA 2006) and a Supplement in 2013 (USDA 2013).
+That EA identified the issues associated with managing mammal damage and analyzed alternative approaches to meet the specific need identified in the EA while addressing the identified issues.
 Since activities conducted under the previous EA will be re-evaluated under this EA to address the new need for action and the associated affected environment, the previous EA will be superseded by this analysis and the outcome of the Decision issued based on the analyses in this EA.